License GuideSOC 29-2052

 Read more

-Pharmacy technician continuing education requirements differ by state.
-Your renewal cycle typically requires a specific number of CE hours.
-Common mandatory topics include ethics and state pharmacy law.
-Check your state board's rules for exact hour counts and approved subjects.
+Pharmacy technician CE requirements differ by state.
+Your board will specify how many hours you need each renewal cycle.
+Common topics include ethics and state pharmacy law.
+Check your state's board website for your exact requirements and approved courses.

 Is This For You